All advanced rider training is based on 'Motorcycle Roadcraft', The Police Riders Handbook.

 It really depends what you want to achieve from your training.
-If you want a back to biking 'health check', pre-test assessment or just want to see what advanced riding is all about or you've already decided you want to start the ball rolling with some training, then I would suggest an initial 4 hour session.
-After that first session you can decide what you want to do next regards the next booking.
+If you want a back to biking 'health check', want to see what advanced riding is all about or you've already decided you want to start the ball rolling with some training, then I would suggest an initial 4 hour session.
+After that first session you can decide what you want to do regards the next booking.
 Some customers book straight away, some like to go away and practice the new techniques before committing to further dates, the choice is yours.

-If you already have some experience of advanced riding and want to have a full refresher session, then you can book as many hours/days as you want.
-The choice is yours, the roads around Yorkshire are fantastic so we'll never run out of places to ride!
+If you already have some experience of advanced riding or are comfortable with a longer initial session, then you can book as many hours/days as you want.
+The choice is yours and as the roads around Yorkshire are fantastic, we'll never run out of places to ride!

 Where will my advanced rider training take place?

-I am based in York, meaning I am perfectly placed to cover large areas of the Yorkshire region, which has some of the finest roads in the country.
-However, I am happy to discuss other locations should the need arise.
-Alternatively, why not come and have a few days over in 'my neck of the woods', stay over in any of the numerous hotels and B&Bs and ride some of these great roads.
+I am based just outside of York, meaning I am perfectly placed to cover large areas of the Yorkshire region, which has some of the finest roads in the country.

 Don't live locally?